ProfNaama/RevDigitExpLab/README.md

 # Digital_Experiment_Revs
-# This is a simple restaurant reviews experiment site.
+# This is a simple reviewSubject reviews experiment site.